Entrepreneurship Faculty Fellows

 Financial support for the Fellows is based on monies from the Office of the Provost, the Dean of the Warrington College of Business, and private donors.
 It provides a limited pool of funds that can be used to support the projects of Faculty Fellows.
 The limited amount of funding places constraints on the kinds of expense categories that can be supported.
 For instance, course buy-outs and purchases of major equipment cannot be accommodated.
 Travel expenses related to a conference or more distant meeting would be an example of a reimbursable expense.
 The purpose is not to be overly constraining, but to encourage reasonable spending of the limited funds available.

-There will be instances where CEI Entrepreneurship Faculty Fellows have been authorized to make purchases in support of Fellow-related projects.
+There will be instances where Entrepreneurship Faculty Fellows have been authorized to make purchases in support of Fellow-related projects.
 In such cases, all Fellows must follow the outlined procedures below in order to be reimbursed for those expenses.
-CEI will process reimbursements through the UF Travel & Expense System.
+The Entrepreneurship Center will process reimbursements through the UF Travel & Expense System.

-- All purchases in support of Fellow-related projects seeking reimbursement require pre-authorization from CEI; in such cases, documentation of authorization must accompany the request for reimbursement
+- All purchases in support of Fellow-related projects seeking reimbursement require pre-authorization from the Entrepreneurship Center; in such cases, documentation of authorization must accompany the request for reimbursement

 - All purchases must clearly be in support of Fellow-related projects